-This instruction implements AFPD 32-30, Explosive Ordnance Disposal, and supplements procedures contained in 36 Wing Instruction 13-202, Airfield Operations.
+This instruction implements AFPD 32-30, Explosive Ordnance Disposal, as well as a memorandum from PACAF/SEW rescinding compensatory measures from Andersen-06-S60CM05 and supplements procedures contained in 36 Wing Instruction 13-204, Airfield Operations.
 It establishes procedures for the safe operation of the EOD Demolition Range.
 This instruction applies to all military, civilian, and local law enforcement organizations and members; assigned, TDY, or deployed to Andersen AFB (including AFRC or ANG units or members).
 This publication may not be supplemented by lower organizational elements.